powsybl/powsybl.github.io/docs/getting-started.md

 Thus, there are three different ways to package an application based on the Powsybl framework:

-- The first one is to use Powsybl as a Java library with a plain Maven dependency.
+- The first one is to use Powsybl as a plain Java library to develop your own application.
+The Powsybl artifacts are available in Maven Central under the `com.powsybl` groupId: [Powsybl Artifacts](http://central.maven.org/maven2/com/powsybl/).
+Browse this site to discover which artifacts contain the functionalities you want to include in your application.
+The [Tutorials](tutorials/index.md) are a good start to see Powsybl used as a library.

 - The second one aims to create a command line bundle, based on the `iTools` script, using the [itools-packager-maven-plugin](installation/itools-packager.md).